 There are several types of medication that help to treat emphysema:

-- Inhaled corticosteroid medications: can reduce inflammation of the airways and help prevent exacerbations.
-However, they may have side effects that include bruising, oral infections, and hoarseness.
+These medications can reduce inflammation of the airways and help prevent exacerbations.
+However, they may have side effects that include bruising, oral infections and hoarseness.

-- Vaccines: influenza and pneumonia can cause serious problems for people who have emphysema.
-For this reason, it is important for emphysema patients to reduce their risk of getting these illnesses.
+Influenza and pneumonia can cause serious problems for people who have emphysema.
+For this reason, it's important for patients to reduce their risk of getting these illnesses.

 Oxygen Therapy for Emphysema